Apple has issued an official statement following the dismissal of its case versus the FBI over building a backdoor into the iPhone.

 dicey - March 29, 2016 at 6:36am

-don't be silly. this isn't about a terrorist case. it's about privacy. the terrorism thing was total bullshit all along -- they could have gotten into the phone from day 1, as many security experts have explained, through pretty common techniques. this is about the FBI wanting your phone to work for them, and not for you. don't give up your liberties so goddamn enthusiastically.
+don't be silly. this isn't about a terrorist case. it's about privacy. the terrorism thing was problematic all along -- they could have gotten into the phone from day 1, as many security experts have explained, through pretty common techniques. this is about the FBI wanting your phone to work for them, and not for you. don't give up your liberties so enthusiastically.

 Yea - March 29, 2016 at 7:18am

-Dude don't give me that privacy crap.
-Ur privacy is gone..ask China.
-U think FBI had political intentions?
-Apple here has the political angle on this.
-To smear the FBI on something the FBI had legitimate reasons to ask apple to unlock the phone.
-FBI did not yell and scream at Apple to unlock ALL the damn phones in this country.
-Just one.....there is no such thing as absolute privacy.
-No such thing its a pipe dream.
+Dude don't give me that privacy argument.
+Privacy is limited.
+You think the FBI had political intentions?
+Apple has the political angle on this.
+To criticize the FBI on something the FBI had legitimate reasons to ask Apple to unlock the phone.
+FBI did not ask to unlock all the phones in this country.
+Just one... there is no such thing as absolute privacy.
+It's a pipe dream.